gdunnjr/NCAAPredictor/README.md

-# NCAA Basketball Tournament Predictor
+# NCAA Basketball Tournament Predictor - A simple example of node.js and Async

-This is a simple example of node.js and Async.
-The application simulates NCAA Basketball Tournament games.
-Its not much of a predictor, it just uses the seeding and randomly handles the final four.
+This is a very simple application that simulates NCAA Basketball Tournament games.

-It uses node.js as the vehicle to run the javascript and uses Ascync to coordinate simulating the regional games asynchronously.
-The async.parallel callback is used to handle coordinating the asynchronous regional game simuations and when all regional games have been simulated the final four games are simulated.
+It used node.js as the vehicle to run the javascript and uses Ascync to coordinate simulating the regional games asynchronously, and using the async.parallel callback to execute when all of the 4 asynchronously processing regional games have been simulated.

 ## Instructions